hodinkee/escapement-rb/README.md

 # Escapement

-Given a HTML formatted string, escapement will extract child tags into a device agnostic attributes array that can be used for formatting the text anywhere.
+Given a HTML formatted string, escapement will extract descendant tags into a device agnostic attributes array that can be used for formatting the text anywhere.

 ## Installation